 I take a moment to clear my mind, sometimes I leave the work area to get a new perspective on things.
 Or, I’ll look out the window and try to clear my mind.
 I find going for a short walk helps me clear my mind and resets my thoughts.

-I find that I have to have patience in myself and the process for getting things done, to break the cycle of frustration.
+I find that I have to have patience in myself and the process of getting things done, to break the cycle of frustration.
 There is no quick way to build patience, it comes over time as it builds on itself.
 Start with a little patience and keep it going and eventually you’ll have more than when you started.

 Review what was accomplished